MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-rehost-linux-vm-mysql.md

 - Create an Azure Database Migration Service with a `Premium` SKU that is connected to the VNet.

-- Ensure that the Azure Database Migration Service can access the MySQL database via the Virtual Network.
-This would entail ensuring that all incoming ports are allowed from Azure to MySQL at the Virtual Network level, the network VPN and the machine hosting MySQL.
+- Ensure that the Azure Database Migration Service can access the MySQL database via the virtual network.
+This would entail ensuring that all incoming ports are allowed from Azure to MySQL at the virtual network level, the network VPN, and the machine that hosts MySQL.

 - Run the Azure Database Migration Service Tool: